Call us: 651-291-7263

 There is, however, a chance that you could file a disability claim.
 This is another area where an attorney can give you the advice you need to make the right choice.

-Why You Should Work With an Attorney
+Why You Should Work With a Minnesota Personal Injury Attorney

 As you can see, proving that you deserve compensation for lost wages can be a fairly complex undertaking.
 You’ll more than likely be dealing with an insurance company that will do whatever it can to reduce the amount of money you receive – or deny your claim outright.